-PLANET e PEOPLE PROGRESS Committed to Net Zero by 2030 for Scope 1 and Scope 2 emissions Achieved 786,521 hours with zero LTIs in our first Japan data centre development, TOK1 Announced two new data centres - SYD3 (320+ MW) and TOK2 (110+ MW) Achieved carbon neutrality for 100% of AirTrunk direct Scope 1 and corporate Scope 2 emissions for FY22 Disclosed for the first time our Scope 3 emissions including embodied carbon, business travel, employee commutes and employees working from home Provided renewable energy sourcing options to our customers including direct contracting options (Data Centre Energy Network Agreement) Opened TOK1 in Tokyo East, the largest and most efficient data AirTrunk TRIR 0.38 well below Australian benchmark of 2.61 Achieved ISO 45001 and 9001 certifications across all locations Zero major cyber security incidents Established community programs in 100% of markets where our data centres have been operating for more than 12 months Achieved high employee engagement scores with 96% of employees stating they are proud to work for AirTrunk Converted existing corporate loan facility (A\$2.1b+) to the largest Sustainability Linked Loan (SLL) in global data centre history, the first in APJ and the first to utilise Operating PUE as a KPI Achieved average customer satisfaction rating of 9/10 or 'extremely satisfied' across our customer satisfaction surveys Designed Battery Energy Storage Systems as substitute to diesel generator sets Published first TCFD report with strategic response measures centre in Japan Set an ambitious operational (rather than design) PUE target in our Sustainability Linked Loan (Engagement Survey 2022) and 99% participation rate 94% of employees feel they are genuinely supported to choose flexible working arrangements for the identified climate-related risks Achieved Digital Transformation Agency (DTA) certified strategic facility status recognising AirTrunk Australian data Achieved Operating PUE of 1.35 in FY22 and set ambitious target range of 1.23-1.28.
-Our designs enable annual averages as low as 1.14 Implemented water efficiency pilot in SYD1 and MEL1 Increased year-on-year representation of women by 5.6% to 32.6% Launched Employee Resource Groups ('ERG') as part of our DEI strategy centres as compliant with privacy, sovereignty and security requirements for storing Australia Government data.
-Achieved high scores in public sustainability disclosures, including 5-STAR GRESB score, B- CDP score and Gold EcoVadis medal2 Received 5-STAR NABERS certification in Australia for SYD1 (Phase 2) Progressed Zero Waste to Landfill pilot program in HKG1, MEL1 and SGP1 Launched the second annual Women in Leadership Program Appointed a Chief People Officer to our Leadership Team Appointed new roles including Chief Information Officer, Head of Innovation and Intelligence, Head of PMO and Head of Procurement to our Leadership Team
+PLANET (e) (a) (a) (b) (c) (c) (c) (c) (c) (c) (c) (c) (c) (c PROGRESS Committed to Net Zero by 2030 for Scope 1 and Scope 2 emissions Achieved 786,521 hours with zero LTIs in our first Japan data centre development, TOK1 Announced two new data centres - SYD3 (320+ MW) and TOK2 (110+ MW) Achieved carbon neutrality for 100% of AirTrunk direct Scope 1 and corporate Scope 2 emissions for FY22 Disclosed for the first time our Scope 3 emissions including embodied carbon, business travel, employee commutes and employees working from home Provided renewable energy sourcing options to our customers including direct contracting options (Data Centre Energy Network Agreement) Opened TOK1 in Tokyo East, the largest and most efficient data centre in Japan Set an ambitious operational (rather than design) PUE target in our Sustainability Linked Loan Achieved Operating PUE of 1.35 in FY22 and set ambitious target range of 1.23-1.28.
+Our designs enable annual averages as low as 1.14 Implemented water efficiency pilot in SYD1 and MEL1 Received 5-STAR NABERS certification in Australia for SYD1 (Phase 2) Progressed Zero Waste to Landfill pilot program in HKG1, MEL1 AirTrunk TRIR 0.38 well below Australian benchmark of 2.61 Achieved ISO 45001 and 9001 certifications across all locations Zero major cyber security incidents Established community programs in 100% of markets where our data centres have been operating for more than 12 months Achieved high employee engagement scores with 96% of employees stating they are proud to work for AirTrunk (Engagement Survey 2022) and 99% participation rate 94% of employees feel they are genuinely supported to choose flexible working arrangements Increased year-on-year representation of women by 5.6% to 32.6% Launched Employee Resource Groups ('ERG') as part of our DEI strategy Launched the second annual Women in Leadership Program Appointed a Chief People Officer to our Leadership Team Converted existing corporate loan facility (A\$2.1b+) to the largest Sustainability Linked Loan (SLL) in global data centre history, the first in APJ and the first to utilise Operating PUE as a KPI Achieved average customer satisfaction rating of 9/10 or 'extremely satisfied' across our customer satisfaction surveys Designed Battery Energy Storage Systems as substitute to diesel generator sets Published first TCFD report with strategic response measures for the identified climate-related risks Achieved Digital Transformation Agency (DTA) certified strategic facility status recognising AirTrunk Australian data centres as compliant with privacy, sovereignty and security requirements for storing Australia Government data.
+Achieved high scores in public sustainability disclosures, including 5-STAR GRESB score, B- CDP score and Gold EcoVadis medal2 Appointed new roles including Chief Information Officer, Head of Innovation and Intelligence, Head of PMO and Head of Procurement to our Leadership Team